cmday002/dbc/_pages/thankyou.md

 layout: single
 ---

-We got your message.
-We will get back to you as soon as we can.
+We got your message and we will get back to you as soon as we can.

 <br>
 <br>